 Here are a few additional tips to help you shoot with off camera flash techniques during the wedding reception:

 - Assess the room and determine the best position for the flashes

 - Decide when to overpower DJ lights ahead of time

 - Add in foreground effects for fun and creative shots

-Discover additional details about using flash during the reception, plus more information about the bonus tips, when you download our free guide with SLR Lounge, Off-Camera Flash Techniques for Wedding Photographers!
+Discover additional details about using off camera flash photography during the reception, plus more information about the bonus tips, when you click the banner below and download our free guide with SLR Lounge, Off Camera Flash Techniques for Wedding Photographers!